-Welcome to Crocodile Class' webpage.
+Welcome to Tiger Class' webpage.
 Here you will find out information about what we are learning, FAQs and links to useful websites.

 Please ensure that children have their full PE kit for Monday afternoons.
 Recorder lessons are on a Wednesday and Mrs Freestone suggests that year 2 children practise for 5 minutes, three times a week whilst year 3 children practise for ten minutes, three times a week.
 We are pleased to say that yoga is back and the children have their yoga lesson on a Wednesday afternoon.